Graylog2/documentation/pages/streams.rst

 the total loss of one or more messages is worse than a loss of stream classification for these.

 There are scenarios where this might not be applicable or even detrimental.
-If there is a high fluctuation of the message load including situations where the message load is much higher than the system can handle, overall stream matching can take longer than then configured timeout.
+If there is a high fluctuation of the message load including situations where the message load is much higher than the system can handle, overall stream matching can take longer than the configured timeout.
 If this happens repeatedly, all streams get disabled.
-This is a clear indicator that your system is over-utilized and not able to handle the peak message load.
+This is a clear indicator that your system is overutilized and not able to handle the peak message load.

 How to configure the timeout values if the defaults do not match